Tuesday, 7 May 2013

 Another easy walk is the Hosshinmon-oji to Kumano Hongu Taisha route.
 (See the green line on the map.)

-two hours through forests and farming communities," says Towle, of
+"This walk takes about two hours through forests and farming communities," says Towle, of Tanabe City's international tourism promotion and development department.
+"It ends at Hongu Taisha, the grand shrine."

 When I walked the route, I stopped at the Fushiogami-oji Chaya (tea shop), which is run by a group of volunteers of a local women's association.